delster1/nvimconf/README.md

 - there can also be hidden folders (like .config)
 - these files are usually in your home directory (~/)
-- certain plugins expect configuration files to be in certain places **we need to move everything in the nvimconf folder to the right place**
+- certain plugins expect configuration files to be in certain places
+- **we need to move everything in the nvimconf folder to the right place**
-- nvim expects its configuration files to be in `~/.config/nvim/` first, we make the folder `~/.config/nvim/`
+- nvim expects its configuration files to be in `~/.config/nvim/`

+first, we make the folder `~/.config/nvim/`
 - `mkdir -p ~/.config/nvim/`

 then, we move the contents of `nvimconf` to `~/.config/nvim/`
 - ` mv nvimconf ~/.config/`

+3.5 - cleanup

+- you can delete the nvimconf folder now w/ rm -rf nvimconf
+    - be careful! rm -rf is a scary command
 #### 4 - Address the errors.
 When you open nvim for the first time (type `nvim` in terminal), you'll (hopefully) see a bunch of packages being installed
 - This is because I'm using a package manager for nvim called `Lazy`